 You can use this ACV rinse after your hair wash.
 Also, adding other herbal ingredients to the ACV can enhance the properties of your hair rinse.

 That said, are you aware of ACV hair masks?
-They are easy to prepare and help cleanse the scalp and nourish your hair.
+They are easy to prepare, provide thorough scalp and hair cleansing, and give hair nourishment.
 Scroll down to find out more.

 ACV Hair Mask For Natural Hair

 The hair mask is made of ACV, honey, and olive oil.
 ACV removes the excess oil and dead skin cells from the scalp.
-The conditioning properties of honey moisturize your hair (7).
-Olive oil is said to possess emollient properties that help condition your hair (8).
+Honey contains hair conditioning and moisturizing properties (7).
+Olive oil is said to possess emollient propertiesi XThe property of an ingredient to moisturize dry, chapped, and flaky skin to make it healthy, soft, smooth, and supple. that help condition your hair (8).
 The combination of these three ingredients improves your hair health.

 You Will Need